AnyAttack: Towards Large-scale Self-supervised Adversarial Attacks on Vision-language Models: Introduction

-Furthermore, to enable adaptation to specific domains and multimodal tasks, we fine-tune the pre-trained generator on downstream datasets for adapting downstream vision-language tasks.
 To demonstrate the effectiveness of our approach, we conduct extensive experiments on 5 target VLMs (CLIP~\citep{radford2021learning}, BLIP~\citep{li2022blip}, BLIP2~\citep{li2023blip}, InstructBLIP~\citep{dai2023instructblip}, and MiniGPT-4~\citep{zhuminigpt2024}), across 3 multimodal tasks (image-text retrieval, multimodal classification, and image captioning).
-We also evaluate our method on commercial VLMs, including Google's Gemini, Claude's Sonnet, and Microsoft's Copilot.
+We also evaluate our method on commercial VLMs, including Google Gemini, Claude Sonnet, Microsoft Copilot and OpenAI GPT.

-In summary, our main contributions are: \begin{itemize} \item We propose \textbf{AnyAttack}, a novel self-supervised framework for generating targeted adversarial attacks on VLMs without the need for target labels, allowing \textbf{any} image to be used as a target for the \textbf{attack}.
+In summary, our main contributions are: \begin{itemize} \item We propose \textbf{AnyAttack}, a self-supervised framework that utilizes the original image as supervision, allowing any image to be transformed into an attack vector targeting any desired output across different VLMs.

-\item We introduce a contrastive loss that facilitates the training of the generator for adversarial noise using unlabeled, large-scale datasets.
-This makes our \textbf{AnyAttack} framework scalable, effectively overcoming the limitations of previous methods.
+\item Our framework is the first to adopt the ``pre-training and fine-tuning" paradigm for targeted adversarial attacks, pre-training a noise generator on the large-scale LAION-400M dataset and fine-tuning it for downstream vision-language tasks.

 \item We demonstrate the effectiveness of our AnyAttack on five mainstream open-source VLMs across three multimodal tasks.
-Additionally, we successfully transfer our attack to three commercial VLMs.
-These results offer valuable insights into the vulnerabilities of state-of-the-art models in real-world applications. \end{itemize}
+Additionally, we successfully transfer our attack to four commercial VLMs. \end{itemize}